KottenAlin/OutOfAmo/README.md

 - Add visuals to make it easier to find the target when shooting.
 - Make more userfriendly by giving visual or audio for several of our fuctions.
 Mainly that you have limited time and that you need items (popcorn and missile).
 - Police can shoot through walls.
 - Sound issues.
-The sounds don't sound
+Sometimes you can't here sounds at all.
+And some sounds like arresting sound plays at the start of a map
 -   JFK drives in circles sometimes.
 (Viggo says it's due to colliders.)
 -   Change location of signs in map 2 as many miss the first sign which says Weapon ahead.
+-   You can slide past the arresting police in map 3 which confuses the player of why they got arrested.

 ## Tools and Sources